I am a dangerously fervent optimist staring ahead at my not-so-distant

 I hope it helps you, too.
 Thanks for joining us.

 NOTE: I never share anything about my kids, husband, family or friends without their permission.
-For those who want to know more about me and my need to create and serve, I have a now-dormant blog you can check out or you can read a bit more of our family’s story and see how we are serving families like ours on the other side of the world.
+For those who want to know more about me and my need to create and serve, I have a now-dormant blog you can check out.